 Because He sacrificed Himself, Christ became the Prince of Peace (Zechariah 9:9, 10; Ephesians 2:14.)
 Peace comes only with righteousness (Isaiah 32:17, 18), and He is the righteous King (Jeremiah 23:5, 6; 33:15, 16), granting His own righteousness to all that seek it.
 He came to earth to impart good will to all (Luke 2:14; John 14:27; Philippians 4:7).

 God has provided the plan of salvation that all may have the chance to repent.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 While God’s love embraces all humanity, it directly benefits only those who accept it (John 1:12).
-For love requires reciprocity in order to be fully functional.
+Therefore, “today, if you will hear His voice, do not harden your hearts” (Hebrews 3:15).

 In His service,